w3c/longtasks/loaf-explainer.md

 scripts within a window is already observable, e.g. using resource timing or a service worker.

-However, LoAF might expose rendering information for a particular document tree that may be cross-origin (same-agent/site).
+However, LoAF might expose rendering information for a particular document tree that may be cross-origin (same-agent).
 The details about rendering the frame, such as `styleAndLayoutStartTime`, are proposed to be visible to all the same-agent windows that are rendered serially.
 That's because this information is already observable, by using `requestAnimationFrame` and `ResizeObserver` and measuring the delay between them.
 The premise is that global "update the rendering" timing information is already observable across same-agent windows, so exposing it directly does not leak new cross-origin information.
-However, the idea exposing less information to cross-origin same-agent subframes (as in, expose ) is open for discussion.
+However, the idea exposing less information to cross-origin same-agent subframes (as in, expose the rendering info only to the main frame) is open for discussion.

 ### Notes, complexity, doubts, future ideas, TODOs